 COVID-19 message for all NIHR Academy Members

 Below are specific questions and answers based on the different types of awards we support.
-As the situation evolves we will keep these under constant review and provide further updates where necessary.
+As the situation has evolved we have kept these under constant review and will provide further updates where necessary.

 If you have further queries please contact email@example.com

 Q - I hold a NIHR Fellowship, Professorship or HEE/NIHR Integrated Clinical Academic award and I need to pause my research to work in clinical practice, how will this affect my award?

 A - NIHR understands that clinical professionals may need to focus purely on clinical work in the short term and we will be flexible to support this.
 We will continue to make payments in line with existing payment schedules and will also extend awards where necessary.
 This will be managed at the end of your award.
 Applications for additional funding to cover additional research costs because the award has been extended will be considered.
 Once you know the impact on the research time in your award you should contact NIHR Academy to discuss the required extension.

 Q - The research included in my personal fellowship has had to stop or been significantly delayed due to COVID-19.
 Will I be able to extend my award to make up for lost research time?